nwjs/nw.js/README.md

 ## Community

-We use the [node-webkit group](http://groups.google.com/group/node-webkit) as our mailing list (use English only).
-Subscribe via [node-webkit+subscribe@googlegroups.com](mailto:node-webkit+subscribe@googlegroups.com).
+We use the [google group](https://groups.google.com/d/forum/nwjs-general) as our mailing list (use English only).
+Subscribe via [nwjs-general+subscribe@googlegroups.com](mailto:nwjs-general+subscribe@googlegroups.com).

+*NOTE*: Links to the old google group (e.g. `https://groups.google.com/forum/#!msg/node-webkit/doRWZ07LgWQ/4fheV8FF8zsJ`) that are no more working can be fixed by replacing `node-webkit` with `nwjs-general` (e.g `https://groups.google.com/forum/#!msg/nwjs-general/doRWZ07LgWQ/4fheV8FF8zsJ`).

 Issues are being tracked here on GitHub.

-You can chat with us on IRC in the ##node-webkit channel on irc.freenode.net

 ## License